remlapmot/remlapmot.github.io/content/post/2026-08-15-self-contained-script-quarto/index.en.md

 ## Summary

 I have shown how to make a self-contained, and optionally executable, R script to render Quarto documents using the knitr engine which automatically manages the required R packages.
-This functionality is provided by both the `ir` and `uvr` package managers.
-And this approach would also work for RMarkdown documents (of course one would need to swap the quarto package for the rmarkdown package in the list of dependencies).
+This functionality is provided by both the `ir` and `uvr` R package managers.
+This approach would also work for RMarkdown documents (of course one would need to swap the quarto package for the rmarkdown package in the list of dependencies).